-- 1) result in fencing that can easily be climbed by criminals, thereby making properties and homeowners more vulnerable to crime; - provide easier access to undeveloped land behind homes for trespassers, thereby creating an increased danger of trespassing, illegal camping and cooking fires, and resulting wildfires; - 3) result in fencing that is more easily climbed by coyotes, thereby presenting an increased risk to the safety of children and pets in homeowners' yards.

-- 4) present a danger of entrapment and/or escape for children and pets (how long before we hear of child who climbed an open fence and drowned in a neighbor's pool?); - 5) promote fencing configurations that are a risk of entrapment to wildlife (e.g. deer getting caught in widely spaced iron fencing); and - 6) destroy residents' privacy in their own homes and yards.
+- 1) result in fencing that can easily be climbed by criminals, thereby making properties and homeowners more vulnerable to crime; - provide easier access to undeveloped land behind homes for trespassers, thereby creating an increased danger of trespassing, illegal camping and cooking fires, and resulting wildfires; - 3) result in fencing that is more easily climbed by coyotes, thereby presenting an increased risk to the safety of children and pets in homeowners' yards. - 4) present a danger of entrapment and/or escape for children and pets (how long before we hear of child who climbed an open fence and drowned in a neighbor's pool?): - 5) promote fencing configurations that are a risk of entrapment to wildlife (e.g. deer getting caught in widely spaced iron fencing); - 6) to the extent that this ordinance might increase wildlife intrusion into developed yards, wildlife (and household pets) will be at increased risk of disease transfer, and wildlife will be at increased risk of exposure to dangers often found in yards (e.g. swimming pools, chemically treated lawns, etc); - 7) destroy residents' privacy in their own homes and yards.